EBZebra/docs/edge/source/guide/printingGuide.md

 This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
 Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using the Zebra printing APIs.

-For more information, please refer to the [Printing Tutorial](../guide-tutorial-printing).
+For more information, please refer to the [Printing Tutorial](../guide-tutorial-printing) and to the Platform Notes section later in this guide.

 ## 1- Enable Print APIs
 Enterprise Browser provides two APIs for printing.
 The [Printer API](../api/printing) is a parent class that defines common class attributes that specific printer-type APIs will inherit.
 The [PrinterZebra API](../api/printingzebra) is the printer-type API for Zebra printers.